codemirror/dev/highlight/src/README.md

 type, or create a [custom tag system](#highlight.TagSystem) for your use case.

+Each type can be suffixed with a hash sign and a number from `1` to `7` to specify a subtype.
+This can be useful to distinguish elements not otherwise encodable.
+For example, if a language has multiple types of string literals, you can use `string#2` or similar to allow highlighters to style them differently if they want to.

 These flags can be added to every type:

  * **`invalid`** indicates that the node is an error of some kind.